Once Upon a Time in the East (1974 film)

 Once Upon a Time in the East (Il était une fois dans l'est) is a 1974 Canadian drama film directed by André Brassard.
+The film stars Denise Filiatrault, Michelle Rossignol, Frédérique Collin, Amulette Garneau, Béatrice Picard and Rita Lafontaine.
 It was entered into the 1974 Cannes Film Festival.

+Synopsis

 The film is based on several plays by Michel Tremblay, weaving characters from the plays Les Belles-sœurs, Hosanna, La duchesse de Langeais and À toi, pour toujours, ta Marie-Lou into an original ensemble cast story.

+Some of the characters include: Helene who quits her waitress job and goes back to the club; Pierrette has been dumped by her boyfriend and turns to the bottle to drown her sorrows; Lise ends up having an abortion, rather than bringing a baby into a world she can't stand; Carmen sings in the drag club; and Hosanna, who is the recipient of her "sisters" fury, because they want to get even with her for all the things she has done to them, so after discovering what she is wearing to the big bash, everybody copies her outfit.